schoeberl/librelane/docs/source/reference/configuration.md

 # Design Configuration Files

-Unless the design uses the API directly, each OpenLane-compatible design must come with a configuration file.
+Unless the design uses the API directly, each LibreLane-compatible design must come with a configuration file.
 These configuration files can be written in one of three grammars: JSON, YAML or Tcl.